gosoccerboy5/Encoding2Decoding/README.md

 e2d.decode('101112') // Returns abc
 ```
 ## Disclaimer
 Please note that this package was made for usage on [Scratch](https://scratch.mit.edu).
-This is similar to Micah Lindley's 'String2Num' however removes the need for arrays and other complication.
+This is similar to Micah Lindley's 'String2Num' however removes lots of the complication.
 Case sensitive not supported.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)